ObjectsCountries/Smash-Marry-Kill/README.md

 * Deal with more than one of the same module (Categorized once, category appears as many times as there are that module) (DONE)
 * Strike when modules are solved before categorization is finished (Remove from possibilities variable) (DONE)
-* If Mystery Module is present, remove module hidden by Mystery Module only once (in case it appears multiple times)
+* If Mystery Module is present, remove module hidden by Mystery Module only once (in case it appears multiple times) (DONE)
-* If Organization is present, find module given by Organization, always show category of that module
+* If Organization is present, find module given by Organization, always show category of that module (DONE)
 * If other Smash, Marry, Kills are present, synchronize all input and output
 * Remove entries based on solved modules regardless of if they were actually supposed to be solved (DONE)